 February 26, 2021

-This project/research was born out of the want to collaborate while in isolation at the start of the Covid-19 pandemic.
+This project/research was born out of the want to collaborate while in isolation at the start of the covid-19 pandemic and lockdown.
 Curiosity lead me on a quest to create a bespoke system for improvising with oneself by way of brainwaves in realtime while maintaining spontaneity.

-* “Multi-agent Brain Computer Interface in the arts was seen as a manifestation of interconnectivity, a broadening of self-reference to encompass multiple selves.” -Nijholt, A., (2019).
+* “Multi-agent Brain Computer Interface in the arts was seen as a manifestation of interconnectivity, a broadening of self-reference to encompass multiple selves.” -David Rosenboom.
+[Nijholt, A (2019).
 Brain Art: Brain-Computer Interfaces for Artistic Expression.
 Springer.
-NY, NY.
+NY, NY.]